KaiserWilhelm23/colour-package-python.io/README.md

 # colour-package-python-
 A easy to use python package to change colour  output on terminal.
 To call the colour package you must copy the color.py script to a folder with your python project to call it and use it!
+Python 3.5+

 # Version 1.0